HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Conclusion

 \section{Conclusion}

-This paper addresses two critical challenges in hierarchical LCLU classification and cross-domain task transfer by introducing HieraRS, a novel hierarchical interpretation paradigm.
-To enable multi-granularity and semantically consistent hierarchical LCLU classification, we propose the BHCCM, which embeds the inherent tree-structured relationships of land categories as semantic constraints within the model.
-This allows for transforming conventional flat classification models into hierarchical models with consistent predictions across levels, while also improving classification accuracy at each level.
-To enhance the transferability of LCLU models to cross-domain EO tasks, we propose TransLU, a dual-branch framework designed for cross-domain adaptation.
-With two key components---CDKS and CDSA, TransLU enables category expansion and efficient adaptation of LCLU models to EO tasks with heterogeneous hierarchical classification systems, promoting strong generalization and reducing reliance on labeled data in target domains.
-Additionally, we introduce $\mathcal{L}_{HSC}$ to enforce semantic consistency during training.
-Furthermore, we contribute MM-5B to the RS community, a large-scale multi-modal hierarchical land use dataset with pixel-level annotated.
-MM-5B includes imagery from three types of sensors, covering diverse spatial resolutions and spectral characteristics.
-Extensive experiments on MM-5B, Crop10m, and WHDLD demonstrate that the proposed HieraRS hierarchical interpretation paradigm achieves outstanding performance in both multi-granularity hierarchical LCLU classification and cross-domain transfer tasks.
+In this paper, we presented HieraRS, a novel hierarchical interpretation paradigm designed to address critical challenges in multi-granularity LCLU classification and cross-domain task transfer.
+To achieve semantically consistent hierarchical classification, we proposed the Bidirectional Hierarchical Consistency Classification Model (BHCCM).
+By embedding inherent tree-structured class relationships and enforcing the proposed Hierarchical Semantic Consistency loss ($\mathcal{L}_{\text{HSC}}$), BHCCM effectively transforms conventional flat models into hierarchical predictors.
+This integration ensures prediction consistency across levels while simultaneously improving accuracy at each granularity.
+To facilitate model transferability to cross-domain EO tasks, we introduced TransLU, a dual-branch framework equipped with Cross-Domain Knowledge Sharing (CDKS) and Cross-Domain Semantic Alignment (CDSA).
+TransLU enables the efficient adaptation of LCLU models to heterogeneous hierarchical classification systems, significantly promoting generalization and reducing reliance on labeled data in target domains.
+Furthermore, we contributed MM-5B to the remote sensing community, a large-scale multi-source and multi-resolution hierarchical LCLU dataset with pixel-level annotations.
+Comprising imagery from three distinct sensors, MM-5B covers diverse spatial resolutions and spectral characteristics.
+Extensive experiments on MM-5B, Crop10m, and WHDLD demonstrate that the HieraRS paradigm delivers outstanding performance in both hierarchical LCLU classification and cross-domain transfer tasks.

-In future work, we plan to further explore the adaptability of HieraRS to multi-modal methods.
-Leveraging the rich spectral diversity and spatial resolution settings of the MM-5B dataset, we aim to develop more effective multi-modal hierarchical interpretation techniques to improve the practicality of RS-based Earth Observation.
+In future work, we plan to enrich the MM-5B dataset with additional modalities, such as Hyperspectral Imagery (HSI) and Synthetic Aperture Radar (SAR).
+This expansion will allow us to further investigate the adaptability of HieraRS to multi-modal approaches.
+Additionally, we aim to extend the scope of HieraRS from single-temporal segmentation to multi-temporal analysis tasks, such as Change Detection, which require processing time-series imagery.
+We believe that these extensions will further solidify HieraRS as a versatile and reliable framework for diverse remote sensing interpretation tasks.